ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    =================================== 96 failed, 32 passed, 4 skipped in 896.72s (0:14:56) =================================================
    ```

+Note on testing: A change to the network configuration it can take a couple of test runs for the underlying VPC network system to become consistent.
+If you do not see the expected results initially run the test again a couple of times.
+{: note}

 ## Transit to Spokes via Transit Gateway
 {: #vpc-transit-transit-to-spokes}
 {: step}